DeathTech154/screepsMods/rollback+/README.md

 The mod has a configurable section in index.js
 The configurable components are as follows:

 - enableAutoBackup = 1   // Set to 0 to only take manual backups.
 - enableAutoStart = 1    // Auto start game after a rollback?
 1= Yes 0= No
-- backup_type = "time";   // Options: "tick" or "time" !NOTE!
+- backup_type = "time"   // Options: "tick" or "time" !NOTE!
 Tick based does not work yet.
-- backup_frequency = 600; // Options: If type is "tick" this means every 5 ticks.
+- backup_frequency = 600 // Options: If type is "tick" this means every 5 ticks.
 Else frequency is in seconds.
 600 -> every 10 minutes.
-- TBRBA = 5000;           // Time between rollback Actions, this is usefull if you have large databases for rollback to ensure the whole thing is loaded.
+- TBRBA = 5000           // Time between rollback Actions, this is usefull if you have large databases for rollback to ensure the whole thing is loaded.
+- backup_format = "%u-%Y-%M-%D-%h-%m-%s" // Use custom format for the auto backup system.

 ### Commands
 - backup("FolderName")    // Initiates a manual backup
 - startauto()             // Initiates the automatic backup protocol if not defined before in config
 - restore("FolderName")   // Initiates a rollback to the given folder.
+- format("options")       // Returns formatting data for manual backup.

 ### Caveats